datakid/django-tutorial/tute_2.rst

 them as possible.

-    * When we are programming in this fashion, we define classes of objects and we can give those classes, and their resulting objects, *functions*.
-Those functions are pure programming - from within there you can do whatever you want.
+    * When we are programming in this fashion, we define classes of objects and we can give those classes, and their resulting objects, *methods*.
+Those methods are pure programming - from within there you can do whatever you want.
 Obviously we like to keep them as short and understandable as possible, but they will get longer.
-Functions are "actions" cf the model's fields.
+Methods are "actions" cf the model's fields.
-    * Most of the functions you write will not have underscores surrounding them.
+    * Most of the methods you write will not have underscores surrounding them.
 The reasoning is beyond the scope of this tutorial, suffice to say that they are "special internal functions" within Django.
     * self?
 WTF is self?
 Ok.
 We have a **CLASS** that defines a **MODEL**.
       That **MODEL** is an abstraction.
 When we create a new instance of that abstraction, we call it an **OBJECT**.
-Each of those objects will have the ability to call any **FUNCTION** associated with it - note the indentation of the function definition being one level in from class definition.
-The **SELF** is how the function knows which object's variables to use when doing it's actions.
+Each of those objects will have the ability to call any **METHOD** associated with it - note the indentation of the method definition being one level in from class definition.
+The **SELF** is how the method knows which object's variables to use when doing it's actions.
     * In case you missed it, the return line will return the string for the object as defined by "firstname lastname" or "<first> <last>".
 As we would expect.
-    * This special function is an identity reference on an object and is very very useful, as we will see later.
+    * This special method is an identity reference on an object and is very very useful, as we will see later.
 Don't worry, I'll point it out when it happens.